ammarbrohi/gift-freak/avoiding_common_attacks.md

 # Reentrancy
-We're not sending ETH to random addresses or calling unknown contracts so we don't have the _typical_ reentrancy risk.
-Still we use Checks/Effects/Interactions pattern as a good measure.
+We use Checks/Effects/Interactions pattern where possible.

-# OpenZeppelin libraries
+# Integer under/overflows
-We use well audited OpenZepplin libraries for ERC721 and SafeMath.
+We use well audited OpenZepplin SafeMath libraries.
+We also use the OpenZepplin ERC721 library (though not for Integer under/overflows)

+# Denial of Service
+We use the withdraw pattern (redeem/redeemPaused) to avoid any locked state due to a failed send.

 # Mythril
 We have used mythril to analyze the contracts: